MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/contribute/build-and-test.md

 ## Prerequisites to Build MSAL.NET

-Prerequisites to build MSAL.NET can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Pre-requisites-to-build-MSAL.NET)
+Prerequisites to build MSAL.NET can be found [in our documentation](prerequisites-to-build.md).

 ## Fast build

 MSAL .Net supports MANY target frameworks (seven!), but most of the time contributors are only interested in one or two.
 To get MSAL to build for all the frameworks, you'll need a hefty Visual Studio 2019 installation plus several Windows SDKs.
 To work around against this, open [this file](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/blob/master/src/client/Microsoft.Identity.Client/Microsoft.Identity.Client.csproj#L3) and comment out the targets you are not interested in.
 Keeping the pure .NET targets and eliminating UWP and Xamarin results in a fast build and you can run all unit tests.

 You may need to restart VS after you comment out targets.